 Your signage is the first thing people notice when approaching your business.
 The sign outside your business location shouldn’t just say your brand name, it needs to be exciting to draw people in.
 Include your logo (if you have one) and business colors and fonts.
 Be consistent.
 Simple signs and logos can be elegant but consistency will make them stand out.
 Consistency is key to creating a branded image that is visually appealing and a name that is recognized in your local market.

-In addition to being consistent with your posts, it’s important to be consistent with your account handles.
+In addition to being consistent with your posts, it’s also a social media best practice to be consistent with your account handles.
 You want your business to be easily accessible on any platform.
 If your username isn’t universal, it makes it difficult for users to find and follow you.
 Don’t use @bestbakerytulsa on Twitter and @tulsabestbakery on Instagram.
 It’s confusing to customers and a logistical nightmare for people who want to take pictures and tag your business across social platforms.

 You’re proud of your business—make it known!
 Post your business name anywhere you can to increase name recognition.
 For example, list it on your personal Facebook page under employment.
 Make a LinkedIn page for your business so you can list it as your current job there as well.
 If you post to community or industry forums, include your business name in your bio.
 Connections on these platforms may not know that you’re a business owner and could be looking for the services that you provide.
 You never know where your next customer will come from!